The G-dynamics of the QCPB theory: Introduction

 is the Hamiltonian operator in terms of the coordinates.
 The time-dependent Schr\"{o}dinger equation described above predicts that wave functions can form standing waves, called stationary states.
 Stationary states can also be described by a simpler form of the Schr\"{o}dinger equation, the time-independent Schr\"{o}dinger equation

 The energy and momentum operators, which are respectively shown as

 The Schr\"{o}dinger equation in its general form is shown as \eqref{eq2}.

-With the non-universal validity of the QPB that has been replaced by the complete QCPB theory.
+With the non-universal validity of the quantum Poisson bracket that has been replaced by the complete quantum covariant Poisson bracket theory.
 In this paper, on the foundation of the Schr\"{o}dinger equation, we mainly explore the properties of the G-dynamics in the covariant dynamics defined by the QCHS in QCPB, we obtain the more specific expressions of the G-dynamics in terms of the coordinates to make the G-dynamics practical in the quantum mechanics as it develops.